turbot/steampipe-plugin-databricks/docs/index.md

 select * from databricks_all.databricks_iam_account_user;
 ```

 Alternatively, can use an unqualified name and it will be resolved according to the [Search Path](https://steampipe.io/docs/guides/search-path).
-It's a good idea to name your aggregator first alphbetically, so that it is the first connection in the search path (i.e. `databricks_all` comes before `databricks_dev`):
+It's a good idea to name your aggregator first alphabetically, so that it is the first connection in the search path (i.e. `databricks_all` comes before `databricks_dev`):
 ```sql
 select * from databricks_iam_account_user;
 ```